homebysix/auto-update-magic/README.md

 ### Automatically deploying plugins like Flash and Java

 For software like Adobe Flash Player that doesn't have an associated "app," you may want to create a separate FlashPolicyTemplate.xml file that uses `<trigger_checkin>true</trigger_checkin>` instead of `<trigger_other>autoupdate-%PROD_NAME%</trigger_other>`.
 See the files in this repo for an example of the Flash recipe override and policy template I use.
+(Note: This will not check whether web browsers are running, so update at your own risk.)

 ### Always-on apps like Dropbox

 The methods above don't yet work for always-running apps like Dropbox, because it's impossible for Casper to launch apps with the current user's context.
 A LaunchAgent-based solution may be in the works, and we'd welcome your contribution if you'd like to help craft it.

+### A few troubleshooting tips

+- If you're getting an error that says "sslv3 alert handshake failure," try modifying the local `ssl_.py` file as outlined by ocoda on [this page](https://github.com/sheagcraig/jss-autopkg-addon/issues/9#issuecomment-61490994).
+A future version of jss-autopkg-addon should resolve this error.

+- Be sure Casper Admin and AutoPkgr are not running at the same time.
+Otherwise one or the other may fail to mount the distribution points.

+- If you're having trouble getting AutoPkgr to upload successfully to all your distribution points, here's a Plan B you might want to try.
+    1. Remove the JSS_REPOS key from com.github.autopkg.plist.
+    2. Set the JSS_REPO key to the local path of your primary distribution point.
+(If the primary distribution point doesn't live on your AutoPkgr Mac, you can mount it using AFP or SMB instead.)
+    3. Relaunch AutoPkgr and try running a `.jss` recipe.
+    4. If it succeeds in uploading the new package to your primary distribution point, then set up a scheduled `rsync` job to sync the primary distribution point to your remaining distribution points.

 ## Acknowledgements